uxsolutions/bootstrap-datepicker/README.md

    * `classes`: same as the String value above
    * `tooltip`: a tooltip to apply to this date, via the `title` HTML attribute

+### orientation

+String.
+Default: "auto"

+A space-separated string consisting of one or two of "left" or "right", "top" or "bottom", and "auto" (may be omitted); for example, "top left", "bottom" (horizontal orientation will default to "auto"), "right" (vertical orientation will default to "auto"), "auto top".
+Allows for fixed placement of the picker popup.

+"orientation" refers to the location of the picker popup's "anchor"; you can also think of it as the location of the trigger element (input, component, etc) relative to the picker.

+"auto" triggers "smart orientation" of the picker.
+Horizontal orientation will default to "left" and left offset will be tweaked to keep the picker inside the browser viewport; vertical orientation will simply choose "top" or "bottom", whichever will show more of the picker in the viewport.

 ## Markup

 Format a component.